a-toms/connect-4/README.md

 # Connect4
-A Connect 4 game that I wrote this afternoon in Python.
+A connect 4 game that I wrote this afternoon in python.

 Simply run from the terminal: